Is it Safe to Exercise? Eating Disorder Recovery Tips

 - Mindful nature walks in a group setting

-Additionally, we encourage the patient to use mindfulness as they move: focusing on their breath and being present in the moment.
-These skills work to replace what they may have been focusing on in the past: the length of time they are exercising, the intensity of the exercise, the number of calories burned or even negative self-talk.
+Additionally, use mindfulness as you move: focusing on your breath and being present in the moment.
+These skills work to replace what you may have been focusing on in the past: the length of time you are exercising, the intensity of the exercise, the number of calories burned or even negative self-talk.
 An example of a mindful walk might include noticing your surroundings (birds, trees, clouds in the sky).

 While mindful group movement works for some of our patients in recovery, there are some types of movement and triggering situations that we caution our patients and families against.
 I list some of these examples below:

 While yoga can foster mindfulness and emotional healing, we find certain yoga classes (power yoga, hot yoga and other types of yoga that require great physical exertion) to be very triggering to patients.
 Instead, we encourage patients to start yoga in a non-competitive environment that is not focused on strength-building, calorie-burning or weight loss.

 Instead of fast-paced power walking or jogging, we encourage patients to try gentle walking with family and friends.